Suicide Treatment & Recovery in Integrated Behavioral Health (STRIBH)

 Co-design a model of treatment and recovery services for adolescents and young adults experiencing suicidality that is feasible and appropriate for IBH programs/settings.

-Work with IBH teams to try out the new model until it works smoothly.
+Iteratively refine this new model with IBH teams until it works smoothly.

-Pilot the model and compare it to usual care.
+Pilot a clinical trial of the model and compare it to usual care.

 Research Team